mlcommons/ck/README.md

-CM was originally designed based on the following feedback and requirements from MLCommons engineers and researchers to have a common and technology-agnostic automation that help them simplify and automate development of complex MLPerf benchmarks and AI applications with diverse ML models:
+CM was originally designed based on the following feedback and requirements from MLCommons engineers and researchers to have a common and technology-agnostic automation that can help them simplify and automate development of complex MLPerf benchmarks and AI applications with diverse ML models and make this process more repeatable:

 * [CM automations](https://github.com/mlcommons/ck/tree/master/docs/list_of_scripts.md)
   should run on any platform with any operating system either natively or inside containers